JWST Observation Duplication Checking

 Pre-submission checking

-Relevant Links outside of JDox: Summary listings of accepted GTO Program Information and ERS Program Information including links to the public APT files.
+Relevant Links outside of JDox: Guidelines for duplication checking can be found on the MAST Duplication Checking for Proposals page.
+Summary listings of accepted GTO Program Information and ERS Program Information including links to the public APT files.

 To avoid unintentional duplications, proposers will be required to check their proposed observations against those already approved (both in the queue and previously observed).
 As JWST observations are obtained and archived, all observations are placed into the Mikulski Archive for Space Telescopes (MAST), forming the basis for duplication checking.